webix-hub/gitbook-webix-jet/details/subviews.md

 #### [<span id="init">init\(view, url\) &uarr;</span>](#methods)

 The method is called only once for every instance of a view class when the view is rendered.
-It can be used to change the initial UI configuration of a view returned by **config**.
+It is a good place to load some common data (list of options for select in form for example) or to change the initial UI configuration of a view returned by **config**.

 For instance, the above-defined toolbar will be always rendered with the first segment of the button active.
 You can change the control state in **init**.
 Let's link it to the URL:

 ```js
 // views/toolbar.js